 LYIT is committed, through a partnership with our learners to ensuring good working relations on campus and an efficient and effective academic environment.
+This Charter outlines the conduct expected from Learners whilst on LYIT campuses or whilst attending activities such as conferences, sporting events, or work placements where the Learner is representing LYIT.
 LYIT is committed to:

 - 1. Making awards that provide opportunities for personal and social development. - 2.
 Ensuring our awards are relevant to current and future economic and social needs in our region and nationally. - 3.
-Promoting our awards nationally and internationally, with employers and other stakeholders. - 4.
-Promoting and supporting progression through the National Framework of Qualifications. - 5.
+Promoting our awards nationally and internationally, with employers and other stakeholders. - 4.-Promoting and supporting progression through the National Framework of Qualifications. - 5.
 Promoting equality of opportunity and the recognition of the diversity of our learner groups. - 6.
 Monitoring and evaluating the effectiveness of programmes, courses and services, including learner feedback.